jakesherman/fonoapi/README.md

 ## Tutorial

 Before starting, make sure to install this package (see above) and [generate an API token](https://fonoapi.freshpixl.com/token/generate#).
-We are going to start by creating a `FonoAPI` object, which we pass our API token in order to start interacting with the Fono Api.
+We are going to start by creating a `FonoAPI` object, which we pass our API token to  order to start interacting with the Fono Api.

 ```python
 from __future__ import print_function  # -- for Python 2.7
 from fonoapi import FonoAPI
 fon = FonoAPI('TOKEN')
 ```

+### Getting devices matching a specific device name

 Now, let's imagine that we have a specific mobile device in mind, say, the **iPhone 7**, and we are interested in learning more about this device.
 We can use the `getdevice` method to call the Fono Api